Perri McElvain ’25

 “I get a lot of joy out of helping students understand the theory and getting them up to speed in preparation for exams.
 Working at the QCL makes me excited to go into academia,” said McElvain, who also helps engage 8th-grade to high school students in interactive math lectures led by 5C faculty as part of the Gateway to Exploring Mathematical Sciences (GEMS) program.

-Meanwhile, McElvain discovered a new academic interest that they say will help in their future education and career.
+Meanwhile, McElvain discovered a new academic interest that will help in the future.
 “I entered CMC with no background or interest in computer science, but I quickly became captivated by my G.E. intro course in Python.
 Because of these experiences, I can leverage computational skills for research in graduate school.
 At The Claremont Colleges, you have lots of opportunities to explore and develop passions you may not have discovered before college.”

 Since then, McElvain has completed an independent study with Mathematics Professor David Bachman at Pitzer College, creating machine learning tools with neural cellular automata.
-Currently, they are the code lead in their data science capstone group, and they’re taking a mathematical modeling and neuroscience course at Pomona College.
+Currently, McElvain is the code lead in a data science capstone group, while also taking a mathematical modeling and neuroscience course at Pomona College.

 McElvain has taken to heart CMC’s mission of responsible leadership.
 “To me, responsible leadership means recognizing opportunities to improve your community and make it more accessible and inclusive.”